sdthomas91/n-g-spmu/TESTING.md

   - Upon styling I decided I wanted to use a the brand pink as the link colour.
 However, this did not do well in WebAIM contrast checker
     ![WebAIM Contrast issue](assets/images/web-aim-pricing)
   - Decided to change link to brand dark colour and still use the darker pink as the hover colour to provide users with some interaction feedback.
+  - Tried pink as hover color; works okay on the light blocks, however as the middle block on desktop is pink background it gets lost so interaction feedback fails.
+Provided additional class selector in order to provide seprate hover pseudo properties for the middle block on desktop view and now presents nicely.s

 # ELEMENT TESTING